-If you find that one or more of the following specified services, ie, Windows Time, Windows Event Log, Windows Firewall services fail to start, with Error 1079, on your computer that is running Windows 10/8/7/Vista or Windows Server, then this article may interest you.
+Suppose you find that one or more of the following specified services, i.e., Windows Time, Windows Event Log, Windows Firewall services, fail to start, with Error 1079, on your computer running Windows 11/10 or Windows Server.
+In that case, this article may interest you.

 The services in question are: